St. John's Anglican Church (Lunenburg)

 St. John's Anglican Church was the first church established in Lunenburg, Nova Scotia, Canada (1753).
 It is the second Church of England built in Nova Scotia, and is the second oldest continuous Protestant church in present-day Canada.
 Early on 1 November 2001, St. John's church suffered significant damage by fire.
 It was restored and re-dedicated June 12, 2005.

 The early congregation was mainly Foreign Protestants, including Lutheran Germans.
 The first missionary was sent by the Society for the Propagation of the Gospel was the Rev. Jean-Baptiste Moreau (clergyman) (who is buried in the crypt below the church).
 Dettlieb Christopher Jessen donated a church bell that is displayed on the church grounds.
 (Jessen had the bell made by the Whitechapel Bell Foundry in London, the same company that made Big Ben and the Liberty Bell.)
 Jessen also donated a silver Paten and Chalice to the church (1814).
 Bells in the tower were given by Lt.
 Col. Charles Edwin Kaulbach (1902).
 Rev. Roger Aitken completed the rectory for the church on Townsend Street (c.1816).
 The stone monument to John Creighton Sr. in the church was created by John Bacon (1777–1859), a nineteenth century sculptor.
 He created six monuments in St. Paul's Cathedral and many in Westminster Abbey.

-The church remains a vibrant spiritual centre within the community and beyond.
-It is part of the Diocese of Nova Scotia and Prince Edward Island in the Anglican Church of Canada.
+The church is part of the Diocese of Nova Scotia and Prince Edward Island in the Anglican Church of Canada.
 The parish welcomed their first female rector, the Rev. Dr. Laura Marie Piotrowicz, in January 2019.